janishutz/SimpleMediaUpscalerLite/README.md

 smuL (pronounced like "small") is an Electron App with Python CLI to upscale images and videos using multiple different upscaling engines.

 # Ongoing change: New CLI
 smuL's CLI is currently getting a complete overhaul and is being rewritten in Rust.
 Don't expect any more updates to the Python CLI.
+If you are familiar with Rust, some help would be greatly appreciated, as I just started learning that programming language

 # Functionality
 This app allows you to upscale a single file or (in the future) a full on folder with one of many different engines that can be added as plugins.